bokand/URLBarSizing/README.md

 In general, the fixed-position viewport size can be read from window.innerHeight and the ICB size can be read from documentElement.clientHeight.

-### Known issues

- - Scrollable "overlays" can appear chopped-off at the bottom.
-This can occur when the page shows a fullscreen overlay while the URL bar is hidden.
-A common patter is to set `display:none` on the content while the overlay is up.
-This isn't seen in Safari since it's more aggressive about showing the URL bar.
-See this [demo page](http://bokand.github.io/overlay-bug.html) displaying the issue.
-[The solution](http://bokand.github.io/overlay-bug-fixed.html) is to make the overlay `position: fixed`.

 ## Demo